nikola1893/cargster/README.md

 # Cargster
-*"Effortlessly find the right carrier or forwarder for your specific needs"*
+*"Effortlessly find the right carrier or shipper for your specific needs"*

 www.cargster.co